 For examples of professionals who'd typically hold advanced degrees in business administration or a closely related field, one can look at financial analysts and top executives.
-The BLS projected job growth from 2014-2024 of 12% (faster than average) for financial analysts and 6% (as fast as average) for top executives.
-The BLS reported median annual salaries of $80,310 for financial analysts and $102,690 for top executives as of May 2015.
+The BLS projected job growth from 2018-2028 of 6% (average) for financial analysts and 6% (average) for top executives.
+The BLS reported median annual salaries of $85,660 for financial analysts and $104,980 for top executives as of May 2018.

 Individuals with a graduate degree are highly trained in their fields of study.
 Graduate degrees are recommended or required in a wide range of academic, business and scientific careers.
 Other options for those interested in pursuing graduate studies include completing law or medical school.